Fabric allows you to configure web access and console access according to required authentication methods.

 https://<HOSTNAME>:<PORT>/api/authenticate

-property's value shall set to "SAML".
+property's value shall be set to "SAML".

-When LDAP is used as an authenticator, an admin role is created automatically for Fabric bootstrap.
+When LDAP is used as an authenticator, an admin role is automatically created for Fabric Bootstrap.
 The admin role's name should be configured in the admin_privileges configuration file (Use $K2_HOME/config.template/admin_privileges.template file as reference).

 When working with LDAPS (this is a secured LDAP), you must get a certificate file from the LDAP owner and import it to the Fabric truststore as shown: